Ruzsel/Superstore_Analysis/README.md

 - Conclusion: Reflect on the overall analysis process, lessons learned, and the impact of insights on potential business outcomes.

 # EDA (Exploratory Data Analysis)
 1. Annual Sales and Profit Trend : Observing the sales and profit trend from year to year.
+[Click Here](#1-annual-sales-and-profit-trend)
-2. Sales by Product Category : Identifying the most popular product category. and breakdown top 5 `product_name` from that category
+2. Sales by Product Category : Identifying the most popular product category. and breakdown top 5 `product_name` from that category.
+[Click Here](#2-sales-by-product-category)
 3. Distribution of Shipping Modes : Observing how shipping modes are distributed.
+[Click Here](#3-distribution-of-shipping-modes)
 4. Income by Country/Region : Identifying which country or region provides the highest income.
+[Click Here](#4-income-by-countryregion)
 5. Customer Purchase Frequency : Understanding how often customers make purchases.
+[Click Here](#5-customer-purchase-frequency)
 6. Order Priority Distribution : Observing how order priorities are distributed.
+[Click Here](#6-order-priority-distribution)
 7. Correlation between Discount and Profit : Determining if there's a correlation between the amount of discount given and the profit earned.
+[Click Here](#7-correlation-between-discount-and-profit)
 8. Monthly Profit(Discount Apply) : Viewing profit per month for each year.
+[Click Here](#8-monthly-profitdiscount-apply)
 9. Average Profit(Discount Apply) per Order : Calculating the average profit obtained from each order without outliers.
+[Click Here](#9-average-profitdiscount-apply-per-order)
 10. RFM Analysis : Determining customer segmentation based on Recency, Frequency, and Monetary.
+[Click Here](

 # About the Data